 Made without yeast, Newfoundland Style Cinnamon Rolls are less like bread and more like a biscuit.
-No icing needed here; perfection doesn’t need to be dressed up!
+This is the recipe every Newfoundlander is most familiar with.
+Often eaten with a cup of tea after a big meal, or as an afternoon treat.
+Oh, and no icing needed here; perfection doesn’t need to be dressed up!

 It’s time for another one of my favourite Newfoundland recipes.
 This time, it’s a simple and rustic, no-fuss cinnamon roll.
 I can’t speak for the present, but you could search the island over and not find a cinnamon roll topped with icing when I was growing up there in the 80s and 90s.

 Maybe there’s a family or two that make them drizzled with icing now, but I would wager to guess that it’s still not that popular.
 In fact, according to their website, Cinnabon still does not have a franchise in Newfoundland, and I blame them for the icing craze anyway.
 As far as I’m concerned, if your cinnamon roll was made properly, it wouldn’t need gobs of icing to get people to eat it.

 I bet you, Dear Reader, if you were to visit my cousin Loretta’s house for a cup of tea, she would serve cinnamon rolls that look very similar to this.
 I know these are the type my dad still bakes.
 And, another cousin, Josie, makes them this way too.
 Why?
 Because yeast-free cinnamon rolls without icing is the traditional Newfoundland way.
 Why mess with it?